mamoore1440/Econ-Blog-old2/src/content/model/HMT-Book.md

   This is a utopian society.
 Every Human acts with every Humans interests in Mind.
 There are no S&D Connections that are made with the intent of putting on Human's preferences or Internal Utility above the whole of Humanity.
 This could happen on accident but no Human will actively do it.
 There is human error and thus nothing runs at pareto efficiency.

 # Add Sin To The World
+  //TODO Important to talk about why these changes need to be made?
+    Demand needs to be filtered.

   Unfortunately the model we have created has little to no use in the real world.
 Humans do not prioritize Humanity over themselves.
 In this way all real world communism applications will fail.
 The USSR became a bastion of totalitarianship and oppresion, and China created the bird-in-a-cage model where they would allow capitalism until it interfered with the CCP's power.
 There are various differences between the model pre-sin and the real world.
 One quick diffrence that matters is that money, debt, and finance don't exist pre-sin.
 And that's for good reason.
 There is no need for money, debt, or any sort of finance in a pre-sin world.
 But, of course, all three and much more exist in the real world.
 So what's the main difference?
 The difference, quite obviously, is Sin.
 Humans in the real world act with their own interests in mind.
 They do not act with Humanities, societies, or even organizations that they are apart of in mind.
 Humans can at times work towards a greater existance (Humanity, Society, etc) but this rarely happens.
 Generally this only happens when a society is in a sort of golden age and is particularily unified.

   So let's add sin to make the model more applicable to the real world.
 The only change we are going to make is that now Humans will prioritize themselves over any other Human, organization of Humans, or Humanity as a whole.